Max8262/BadmintonPro/README.md

 13.	tensorrt (v10.8.0.43): Handles YOLO model quantization and optimization.
 14.	ultralytics (v8.3.70): YOLOv11 object detection model library.

+## 🛠️ Additional Tools
+Also, in order to train a CNN model, we would have to annotate where our object actually is, thus, we need to use an annotation tool to prepare our dataset.
+In this project, we would be using CVAT as our main tool.
+However other tools are good as well(ImgLabel, LabelStudio, Roboflow).

 # 2. Common Badminton Poses

 # 3. Data Collection